companieshouse/applications.developer.web.ch.gov.uk/README.md

 This is a Web Service that provides a means for registering and managing applications on the developer hub.
-It is written using the [NodeJS](https://nodejs.org/en/) framework, and is intended to act as the user interface through which developers can submit requests to the [developer hub api](https://github.com/companieshouse/applications.api.identity.ch.gov.uk).
+It is written using the [NodeJS](https://nodejs.org/en/) framework, and is intended to act as the user interface through which developers can submit requests to the [applications api](https://github.com/companieshouse/applications.api.identity.ch.gov.uk).

 ## Dependencies